aromegar/Diamond_pricing/README.md

 In this repository you will find:

  - A readmi.md file with information about the project (this document).

- - A "0 - Finding candidates" Jupyter notebook in wich we extract 10 candidates for further analysis.
+ - A slide with the bulletpoints of this project

- - A subsequent series of Jupyter notebooks called "1-First candidate", "2-Second candidate", etc with particular analysis for each candidate.
+ - 3 Jupyter Notebooks, for cleaning the data and training the model with Train, and launching a prediction with Test.

- - A "DATA" folder with a csv with the candidates info (including a map) and a specific json file with the venues around each candidate analyzed.
+ - A "DATA" folder with Train and Test datasets from kaggle.

-  - A "src" folder with cleaning functions and API functions for calling Google and zip codes service.
+  - A "src" folder with source code for cleaning dataframes, etc.

 ## Libraries